mrkimsan/website/data/posts/projects/adolla-en_us.md

 Adolla is a web app I built to read manga.
 I was told there weren't any decent ones that worked for iOS, so I built it myself.

-The project features progress tracking, lists, backups, a customizable reader, search, proper iOS standalone support, Telegram integration for new chapteers, and it is also a PWA.
+The project features progress tracking, lists, backups, a customizable reader, search, proper iOS standalone support, Telegram integration for new chapters, and it is also a PWA.

 The project is made with Node on the back-end with Handlebars as the templating engine.